Real Estate And Mortgage Market Forecast

 Real Estate and Mortgage Market Forecast If Rates Continue To Increase

 In some states, like Illinois, Rhode Island, California, ad Mississippi, pension obligations and Medicaid fulfillment costs are bankrupting states.
-Mismanaged states that took more out, than put in are getting a major financial burden translating taxpayers need to fulfill the deficit.
-In Illinois for instance, they have lost many high earners who have moved to warmer climates with more favorable tax rules.
+Mismanaged states that took more out than put in are getting a major financial burden, translating taxpayers’ need to fulfill the deficit.
+For instance, Illinois has lost many high earners who have moved to warmer climates with more favorable tax rules.

 Real Estate and Mortgage Market Forecast on Housing Inventory